 Saving Up For Something Together Can Be Romantic

 You’re bound to hit a rut of financial depression or plain boredom but try to remember you can always work towards something big to do with your partner!
-My girlfriend and I are constantly listing off things we want but can’t afford.
+My partner and I are constantly listing off things we want but can’t afford.
 We tend to forget that the truth is that we can’t afford them yet.